 - Plus: iPhone 12 mini size — here’s how small it truly is

 Truthfully, I didn’t either.
 Small phone lover though I am, I have grown accustomed to the gargantuan size of modern flagships; an age where my 5.8-inch iPhone 11 Pro constitutes a “compact” handset, and devices like the 6.7-inch Galaxy S20 Plus that barely fit in your pocket are inexplicably the norm.
 The iPhone 12 mini feels like it was made for me.

 My favorite thing about the iPhone 12 mini, though, isn’t merely its diminutive frame; it’s the fact that this is essentially, pound-for-pound, the very same device as the 6.1-inch iPhone 12 I’ve already reviewed.
 You expect corners to be cut in downsized premium smartphones, yet the iPhone 12 mini never makes them.
 As you’ll see in our iPhone 12 mini review, aside from unavoidable sacrifices to battery life, this is still every bit the iPhone you want, at an even cheaper price.
-But it’s also one that lovers of the best small phones are certain to adore.
+But it’s also one that lovers of the best small phones and best unlocked iPhones are certain to adore.

 iPhone 12 mini review: Price and availability